cs-open-project/projectsfound/README.md

 ## Apache Projects

-###  JDO

-Description: The POJO approach separates data manipulation (done by accessing Java data members in the Java domain objects) from database manipulation (done by calling the JDO interface methods).
-This separation of concerns leads to a high degree of independence of the Java view of data from the database view of the data.

-介绍: The POJO approach separates data manipulation (done by accessing Java data members in the Java domain objects) from database manipulation (done by calling the JDO interface methods).
-This separation of concerns leads to a high degree of independence of the Java view of data from the database view of the data.

 ### .NET Ant Library

 Description: This is a library of Ant tasks that help developing .NET software.
 It includes the "old" .NET tasks like a C# compiler task but also comes with support for NUnit testing or running the popular NAnt or MSBuild build tools.